 The Codeblocks feature, now in beta, offers students even more chances to develop their design skills and bring together creativity and coding for a true STEAM experience.
 Many students will also be delighted to find out they can import their creations into Minecraft.
 This offers an excellent opportunity for students to level up their gaming skills by designing more complex structures in Tinkercad and then refining them in Minecraft.

-New users of Tinkercad are immediately introduced to more than 40 mini-lessons on how to use its various tools.
-Along the way, these new designers not only learn how to use Tinkercad, they also make some pretty cool things, and they can hop out of the lessons whenever they want to immediately extend lesson ideas in their own design projects.
+New users of Tinkercad are immediately introduced to a series of scaffolded mini-lessons on how to use its various tools.
+Along the way, they also make some pretty cool things.
+The best part is the ability to move in and out of the lessons whenever they want to and immediately incorporate lesson ideas into their own design projects.

 Key Standards Supported

 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.

 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.

 Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.

 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.

 Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.